bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 !!! note "Notes"
     - All projects must have one owner and may have one delegate.
+    - All projects are granted 10 TB of Tier 1 scratch by default.
     - Users can be associated with multiple projects.
     - Project membership does not grant cluster access.
 A primary group affiliation is still required.